 Then make sure the “Collect tax” box is deselected, and you can enter a reason as to why:

 Final Thoughts & Next Steps

 Regardless of whether you’re ready to outsource or not, we encourage you to download our 10 Steps to Ensure Sales Tax Doesn’t Burn Down Your eCommerce Business.
-You need to know what to expect with sales tax, and this is a great way to do that.
-It is a complete guide to online sales tax compliance, and will help you have much more peace of mind with this issue.
+It is a complete guide to online sales tax compliance and will help you have much more peace of mind with this issue.

 Our final recommendation is that you check out our masterclass The Uncomplicated Truth about Sales Tax.
 Make note, especially, of the three things you must NOT do when you’re setting up your sales tax.
 Believe me, you don’t want to miss it!